Psi-theory

 Psi-theory, developed by Dietrich Dörner at the University of Bamberg, is a systemic psychological theory covering human action regulation, intention selection and emotion.
 It models the human mind as an information processing agent, controlled by a set of basic physiological, social and cognitive drives.
-Perceptual and cognitive processing are directed and modulated by these drives, which allow the autonomous establishment and pursuit of goals in an open environment.
+The theory suggests that perceptual and cognitive processing are directed and modulated by these drives, which allow the autonomous establishment and pursuit of goals in an open environment.

 Next to the motivational and emotional system, Psi-theory suggests a neuro-symbolic model of representation, which encodes semantic relationships in a hierarchical spreading activation network.
 The representations are grounded in sensors and actuators, and are acquired by autonomous exploration.

 Main assumptions

 The concepts of Psi-theory may be reduced to a set of basic assumptions.
 Psi-theory describes a cognitive system as a structure consisting of relationships and dependencies that is designed to maintain a homeostatic balance in the face of a dynamic environment.